Use distance selling rules to cancel broadband

 If the service was sold at a distance - over the phone or on the internet, for example - they might well be the best way of letting us swiftly change our minds and get a refund.

 Please note, however, that what follows is just a general guide to the Consumer Contracts Regulations as they relate to broadband service.

 It doesn't constitute, nor should it be construed as, legal advice.
 We'll give full details about where to go for help throughout this guide.

 Consumer Contracts Regulations

-Right to cancel takes up the whole of Part 3 of the regulations (available here [pdf]).
+The right to cancel takes up the whole of Part 3 of the regulations (available here [pdf]).

-Suppliers can, at their discretion, offer longer cancellation periods than the minimum, so do check the broadband contract documents before proceeding.
+Suppliers can offer longer cancellation periods than the minimum, at their discretion, so do check the broadband contract documents before proceeding.

 The regulations state that relevant transactions must be a sale of goods or services between a supplier and consumer - business to business transactions don't count.

 The sale must also be made through "an organised distance sales or service-provision scheme without the simultaneous physical presence of the trader and the consumer, with the exclusive use of one or more means of distance communication".